Welcome to PayPal!

 - Making donations using PayPal.

 If the seller you are buying from sells goods or services and that seller does not already have a PayPal account, they can claim your payment by opening a PayPal account.
 If they don’t open a PayPal account within 30 days, your purchase will be refunded.

-When you buy something from a seller who accepts PayPal, you don’t pay a fee to PayPal.
-If PayPal performs a currency conversion for your purchase, PayPal’s transaction exchange rate (including our currency conversion fee) will be used.
+When you buy something from a seller who accepts PayPal or make a donation, you don’t pay a fee to PayPal.
+If PayPal performs a currency conversion for your purchase or donation, PayPal’s transaction exchange rate (including our currency conversion fee) will be used.

 When PayPal identifies a potentially high-risk transaction, we review the transaction more closely before allowing it to proceed.
 When this happens, PayPal will place a hold on the transaction and notify the seller to delay shipping of the item.
 As a buyer, this may delay your receipt of the item you purchased.
 If we clear the transaction, we will notify the seller and direct them to ship the item.
 If we don’t clear the transaction, we will cancel it and return the funds to you, unless we are legally required to take other action.

 You can agree with a seller who accepts PayPal to use PayPal as the payment method for future purchases with that seller.
 This agreement is between you and the seller and allows the seller to take funds from your PayPal account with your authorization on a one-time, regular or sporadic basis.
 Examples of automatic payments that can be arranged by you either with a seller or with PayPal include those that PayPal calls a “billing agreement,” "subscription," "recurring payment,” “reference transaction,” “preauthorized debit or PAD”, "preauthorized transfer" or "preapproved payment."